bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 | 8029      | Ansible Ara               |

 You don't need to memorize these ports.
 Ansible-Terraform workspace has UI from where you can open any of these applications.
-Open [localhost:8020](http://localhost:8020), and from there open other applications inncluded in the workspace.
+Open [localhost:8020](http://localhost:8020), and from there open other applications included in the workspace.

 <p align="center">
   <img src="./img/Workspace UI.png" alt="Htop" width="750">